The DSAI Consumer Code of Practice

 Suspension and expulsion can be “suspended”, i.e. not to take effect if one or more conditions are met.

-18.2 The Disciplinary Committee shall send its report to the complainant and the member and the Board of the Association.
-The member is bound by
+19.2 The Disciplinary Committee shall send its report to the complainant and the member and the Board of the Association.
+The member is bound by the adjudication.

-18.4 The National Consumer Agency will be invited to send an observer to all Disciplinary Committee meetings and any meetings of the Board of the
+19.4 The Competition and Consumer Protection Commission will be invited to send an observer to all Disciplinary Committee meetings and any meetings of the Board of the Association

 Complaints from outside the Republic of Ireland

-19.2 Subject to the following provisions, any complaint from overseas handled by the DSAI will be handled in the same way as a complaint from the
+20.2 Subject to the following provisions, any complaint from overseas handled by the DSAI will be handled in the same way as a complaint from the Republic of Ireland.

 Amendments and Updating

-20. This code may be amended or updated only on the orders of the full Board.
+21. This code may be amended or updated only on the orders of the majority of the Board.

 Definitions